 - Reasonable price, great packaging

-- Uses tone mode, vibration, or electric shock to get attention for training purposes – See training collar video below
+- Uses tone mode, vibration, or an electric shock to get attention for training purposes – See training collar video below

 - Multiple intensity levels